Breed Exhibits at Equine Affaire®

 · The opportunity to feature a promotional video for the breed (provided by the association) on a video screen at the Equine Fundamentals Forum

 · The opportunity to work with Equine Affaire on co-promotion of the breed’s participation in Equine Affaire through online advertising, eFlyers, banner ads, and social media.

 · Exhibitor hospitality before the show opens each day of the event

-Breed demonstrations are five and ten-minute “mini productions” presented in the coliseum and Mallary Arena in between clinic sessions.
+Breed demonstrations are eight and ten-minute “mini productions” presented in the coliseum and Mallary Arena in between clinic sessions.
 These demos are an important and popular part of Equine Affaire’s education-oriented program and wonderful opportunities for breed associations to showcase their breeds and horses to large audiences at Equine Affaire.
 Invitations to conduct a breed demonstration are extended by Equine Affaire’s Breed Coordinator to each breed association or group that contracts for exhibit space in the Breed Pavilion and also to breeds represented by horse owners exhibiting in the Horse & Farm Exhibits based on availability of timeslots in the clinic schedule.
 Demo times are offered on a first-come, first-served basis and confirmed in the order in which completed contracts with deposits for exhibit space are received.

 Breed Segments in the Equine Fundamentals Forum